j4g3rOS/CV/README.md

 ## 🚀 Projects & Achievements

+- MDM migrations
 - Windows migrations across multiple organizations
-- Debloating , security policies for managed workstations
 - Packaging applications and solutions for enterprise
-- Implementation of hardened security policies for endpoints
+- Implementation of hardened security policies and methodologies for endpoints
-- Created standardized deployment methodologies for various platforms
+- Standardized deployment of methodologies for various platforms
-- Developed and documented Standard Operational Procedures for enterprise environments
+- Development of Standard Operational Procedures for enterprise environments
 - Led procurement initiatives and vendor management for hardware/software solutions

 ## 🌱 Current Focus